aniketkudale/Honey/README.md

 # Honey
-A clone of Honey Chrome Extension
+A clone of Honey Chrome Extension.
+Aim is to build MVP of Honey Chorme Extension.